 Also, as a rule, the dye becomes richer as the roots get older, so it’s worthwhile to wait three, four, or even five years to harvest.
 If you plan on growing madder for dye for years to come, the best way to treat this long growing period is to plant several batches in your first year.

 Once the two growing seasons have passed, harvest only one batch and replace it the following spring with new seeds.
-The next autumn, harvest another (now 3 year old) batch, and replace it the following spring.
+The next autumn, harvest another (now three year old) batch and replace it the following spring.
 Keep this system up and every fall you’ll have mature madder ready for harvest.